Thank you for your interest in transferring to the College of Arts and Sciences at Seattle University.

 - Visit the Transfer Admissions Website for admission requirements, timeline information, online application, financial aid, and student life.

-- Note that in addition to completing Core and Major requirements, the College of Arts and Sciences has the following College requirements:
+- Note that in addition to completing Core and Major requirements, the College of Arts and Sciences has the following College requirements that are required for graduation.
+These are not admission pre-requisites but are recommended to be completed prior to transfer if time allows:

 - Modern Languages: All students must demonstrate proficiency in a modern language.
 This requirement may be satisfied in one of the following ways: 1) successful completion of at least the third quarter or second semester of a first-year modern language series at another college of university or at SU, 2) satisfactory placement demonstrating proficiency equivalent through the end of one year of study, 3) completion of three quarters of first-year American Sign Language.